 Connell School graduates are:

-CSON's 18 month Accelerated Master's educates students at the secondary degree level, preparing highly skilled registered nurses to take on the most pressing health care challenges.
+CSON's Master's of Science in Nursing educates students at the secondary degree level, preparing highly skilled registered nurses to take on the most pressing health care challenges.
 This degree can be completed in as few as 18 monthsExplore the MSN Curriculum

 Schedule a visit to see campus